-performed using encryption.
-After PSK installation is complete, the DMs keep an accounting record to know which PSKs are installed on each CSfC security device using the identifier assigned by the KGS.
+- 172 performed using encryption.
+After PSK installation is complete, the DMs keep an accounting record to - 173 know which PSKs are installed on each CSfC security device using the identifier assigned by the KGS.

-Figure 3.
-PSK Generation, Distribution and Installation into a CSfC Security Device

-Table 2 summarizes general requirement statements for PSK generation, distribution and installation.
-For each general requirement statement, additional implementation requirements are defined to assist the CSfC solution owner in successfully, and securely, implementing the techniques for generation, distribution and installation of PSKs within the CSfC solution.
+175 Figure 4.
+PSK Generation, Distribution and Installation into a CSfC Security Device the CSfC solution owner in successfully, and securely, implementing the techniques for generation,